TLC: Tables, Ladders & Chairs (2015): Preliminary matches

 The actual pay-per-view event opened with The New Day's Big E and Kofi Kingston defending the WWE Tag team Championship against The Usos (Jey Uso and Jimmy Uso) and The Lucha Dragons (Kalisto and Sin Cara) in a triple threat tag team ladder match.
 During the match, Kingston - with the help of Big E - dropkicked a ladder into Jey Uso, who was seated in the ring corner.
 Big E then executed an Overhead Belly to Belly Suplex into the ladder on Jimmy Uso.
 Later in the match, Jimmy and Jey dropkicked a ladder into Big E. Jimmy performed a Running Hip Attack into a ladder which Jey held against Kingston, who was hung in the Tree of Woe.
 Kalisto performed a Salida Del Sol on Jey through a ladder bridged between another ladder and the ring ropes.
 The match ended when Xavier Woods threw his trombone at Kalisto, who was about to retrieve the title belts.
-Kingston retrieved the belts to retain the championship.
+Kingston retrieved the belts to retain the titles.

 Next, Rusev faced Ryback.
 In the end, Ryback attempted Shell Shocked on Rusev but Rusev countered the move and performed a Roundhouse Kick on Ryback.
 Rusev applied the Accolade on Ryback, who passed out, giving Rusev the win.

 After that, Alberto Del Rio defended the United States Championship against Jack Swagger in a Chairs match.
 During the match, Swagger attempted a Swagger Bomb on Del Rio but Del Rio countered with a chair shot to Swagger's midsection.
 Swagger applied a Patriot Lock whilst Del Rio's ankle was trapped inside a chair but Del Rio escaped the hold.
 The match ended when Del Rio executed a Diving Double Foot Stomp on Swagger, who was hung in the Tree of Woe, onto a pile of chairs and pinned Swagger to retain the championship.